mlverse/torch/content/start/custom_dataset/index.markdown

 # Categorical data in deep learning

-If we just replace islands *Biscoe*, *Dream*, and *Torgersen* by numbers 1, 2, and 3, we'd present them to the network as interval data, which of course they're not.
-We have two options: transform them to one-hot vectors, where e.g. *Biscoe* would be `0,0,1`, *Dream* `0,1,0`, and *Torgersen*, `1,0,0`, or leave them as they are, but have the network map each discrete value to a multidimensional, continuous representations.
+If we just replace islands *Biscoe*, *Dream*, and *Torgersen* by numbers 1, 2, and 3, we present them to the network as interval data, which of course they're not.

+We have two options: transform them to one-hot vectors, where e.g. *Biscoe* would be `0,0,1`, *Dream* `0,1,0`, and *Torgersen*, `1,0,0`, or leave them as they are, but have the network map each discrete value to a multidimensional, continuous representation.
 The latter is called embedding, and it often helps networks make sense of discrete data.

 Embedding modules expect their inputs to be of type `Long`.
-A tensor created from an R value will have the correct type if make sure it's an `integer`:
+A tensor created from an R value will have the correct type if we make sure it's an `integer`:

 ```r